jlperona-teaching/ecs390-fall19/seminars/week05.md

 #### Impact

 After we have come up with some examples to improve accessibility, we will go through each example in turn.
-For each of these examples, think about the impact that each may have on how a student feels in a class.
+For each of these examples, think about the impact that each may have on how a student feels in a class, and the impact that each could have on how well they learn.
 I will write these impacts on the board as well.

 #### Personal Experiences